Katherine-NUS/GOA-RBF/README.md

 ## Installation
-To install the software, you can choose to download the zip file from GitHub or use "python setup.py install" once you cloned the repository.
+To install the software, you can choose to download the zip file from GitHub or use "python setup.py install" once you cloned the repository.<br>
-*Install GOArbf is through pip is available once it is published:
+*Install GOArbf through pip is available once it is published:
 ```
 pip install GOArbf
 ```